 Names layer for BC, downloaded September 2017.

-labelling linear features (like ridges or
+labelling linear features (like ridges or rivers) and areal

 downloaded from DataBC

-the Parks and Protected Areas layer, downloaded from DataBC
+from the Freshwater Lakes Atlas layer, downloaded from DataBC

 downloaded from DataBC